Job H. Lippincott

 Job Hilliard Lippincott (November 12, 1842 – July 5, 1900) was a lawyer who served as United States Attorney for the District of New Jersey and was an associate justice of the New Jersey Supreme Court.

 Biography

-He was born on November 12, 1842 near Mount Holly, New Jersey to a Quaker farmer and raised on the family farm in Vincentown, New Jersey.
+He was born on November 12, 1842, near Mount Holly, New Jersey, to a Quaker farmer and raised on the family farm in the Vincentown section of Southampton Township, New Jersey.
 He attended Mount Holly Seminary.
 He is an 1865 graduate, with the degree of Bachelor of Laws, of the Dane Law School at Harvard University.

-He was president of the board of education of Hudson City, New Jersey from 1868 to 1871.
-He married Keziah Budd on August 19, 1878 and they had a son, Job Herbert Lippincott.
+He was president of the board of education of Hudson City, New Jersey, from 1868 to 1871.
+He married Keziah Budd on August 19, 1878, and they had a son, Job Herbert Lippincott.